Inclement Weather Procedures

 How do I find out about schedule changes?

-The district sends automated phone and email messages to staff and parents.
-Call 785/832-5000 or visit www.usd497.org.
-Local media also make frequent announcements.
-If there is no announcement, it is likely classes are in session as scheduled.
+The district sends automated text, phone and email messages to staff and parents.
+Call 785/832-5000 or visit www.usd497.org, @usd497 on Twitter, and Lawrence Public Schools on Facebook.
+Area media also make frequent announcements.
+If there is no announcement, it is likely school is in session as scheduled.
+Please be sure current contact information is on file with your child's school.

 How is a Two-Hour Delayed Start Managed?